TheEternalComrade/The-Prince42/Journal.md

 ### Why no oled?
 Also draws more power.
 Having one gives more reason to look at the boards when typing, which is a big no-no when it comes to touch typings.

-Also, both of the previous cost moar money.
+(Also, both of the previous cost more money.)

 While an oled could be useful for indicating layer and the like, I think it would be more useful to create firmware that creates a popup at the change, like so:
 ![image](https://github.com/user-attachments/assets/5b52fa8e-0bbf-4b7a-8015-38912b0aa48b)